Investment Strategy

 Portfolio Management

-Matthias Born is the head of Berenberg's equity fund management since 2017 and is also Head of Investments at Germany's oldest private bank since 2019.
-He is responsible for the investment platform in the Wealth & Asset Management division and in his Equities role he built up a team of specialists for European and Global Equities, with strong expertise in the Small Caps segment.
-The growth-oriented equity funds Berenberg European Focus Fund and Berenberg Eurozone Focus Fund are under his leadership and have clearly outperformed the benchmark since their launch.
-He started his career in 2001 at Allianz Global Investors (AGI), where he managed portfolios for European small caps, European growth stocks and German equities from 2002 to 2017.
-He has grown two very successful equity franchises over the 16 years at AGI.
-Matthias Born has an excellent track record over almost two decades in these segments and has received several awards for his outstanding and consistent performance.
+Matthias Born has been CIO Equities since 2017 and Head of Investments of Wealth and Asset Management since 2019.
+He started his career in 2001 at Allianz Global Investors (AGI), where he managed portfolios for European Small Caps, European growth stocks and German equities from 2002 to 2017.
+In his 16 years at AGI, he has built two very successful equity franchises and was responsible for client assets in the double-digit billions.
+Matthias Born has an excellent track record over two decades and received several awards for his outstanding and consistent performance.
 He studied at the University of Wuerzburg and holds a degree in Business Administration.

-Martin Hermann has been Portfolio Manager at Berenberg since October 2017 and is responsible for the Berenberg Global Focus Fund as well as the VV AktienStrategie Global.
-He began his career in 2010 as an Investment Trainee of the Graduate Program at Allianz Global Investors, where he served as a Portfolio Manager and Vice President within the award-winning "Europe Equity Growth Team".
-His responsibilities included deputy fund management of the International Equity Growth Fund.
-Martin Hermann holds a Master in Investment Analysis and Corporate Finance from the University of Vienna and is CFA Charterholder.
+Martin Hermann has been a Portfolio Manager at Berenberg since October 2017.
+He is responsible for the Berenberg Global Focus Fund and the global wealth management strategy “Equity Growth”, and serves as co-portfolio manager of the Berenberg European Focus Fund.
+Prior to joining Berenberg, he was a Portfolio Manager within Allianz Global Investors’ award-winning Europe Equity Growth Team and deputy portfolio manager of the International Equity Growth Fund.
+He began his career in 2010 as an investment trainee in the Graduate Programme at Allianz Global Investors.
+Martin Hermann holds a Master’s degree in Investment Analysis and Corporate Finance from the University of Vienna and is a CFA charterholder.